Sphaeropteris excelsa: Description

 In its natural habitat, Sphaeropteris excelsa is reported to reach 20 metres or more in height.
 The broad, lance shaped, bipinnate-pinnatifid to tripinnate fronds can reach 5 m) in length.
 Stipe is long and has a line of white, stitch like dashes along its length.
 Rachis and stipe are covered in white-brown and darker orange-brown scales.
 The trunk can become smooth with age and may display oval scars left from fallen fronds.
+This species and the related Sphaeropteris medullaris are the fastest growing tree ferns at up to 50 cm per year.

 Habitat

 Sphaeropteris excelsa occurs naturally in subtropical rainforests on Norfolk Island.
 Average daytime temperatures reach around 23 C during the summer months falling to around 17 C during the winter.
 The highest temperatures likely to be experienced in this environment are around 29 C, the lowest around 6 °C. Relative humidity is fairly consistent at levels between 70 and 80% throughout the year.
 Yearly rainfall is approximately 1200 mm.